Texas Capital Bancshares, Inc. (NASDAQ:TCBI) Expected to Post Quarterly Sales of $214.48 Million

-Brokerages expect that Texas Capital Bancshares, Inc. (NASDAQ:TCBI) will announce sales of $214.48 million for the current fiscal quarter, Zacks reports.
-Seven analysts have provided estimates for Texas Capital Bancshares’ earnings.
-The lowest sales estimate is $211.60 million and the highest is $218.60 million.
-Texas Capital Bancshares posted sales of $265.90 million in the same quarter last year, which would indicate a negative year-over-year growth rate of 19.3%.
-The company is expected to announce its next quarterly earnings report on Thursday, January 20th.
+Wall Street analysts forecast that Texas Capital Bancshares, Inc. (NASDAQ:TCBI) will post $214.48 million in sales for the current quarter, according to Zacks.
+Seven analysts have provided estimates for Texas Capital Bancshares’ earnings, with the lowest sales estimate coming in at $211.60 million and the highest estimate coming in at $218.60 million.
+Texas Capital Bancshares reported sales of $265.90 million in the same quarter last year, which would suggest a negative year over year growth rate of 19.3%.
+The business is expected to report its next earnings report on Thursday, January 20th.

 According to Zacks, analysts expect that Texas Capital Bancshares will report full-year sales of $895.79 million for the current financial year, with estimates ranging from $891.80 million to $900.10 million.
-For the next year, analysts expect that the firm will report sales of $910.47 million, with estimates ranging from $893.70 million to $929.80 million.
-Zacks’ sales averages are a mean average based on a survey of research firms that that provide coverage for Texas Capital Bancshares.
+For the next financial year, analysts expect that the business will post sales of $910.47 million, with estimates ranging from $893.70 million to $929.80 million.
+Zacks’ sales averages are an average based on a survey of analysts that follow Texas Capital Bancshares.

-Texas Capital Bancshares (NASDAQ:TCBI) last released its quarterly earnings data on Tuesday, October 19th.
-The bank reported $0.76 earnings per share (EPS) for the quarter, missing the consensus estimate of $1.09 by ($0.33).
-The business had revenue of $215.30 million during the quarter, compared to the consensus estimate of $224.90 million.
-Texas Capital Bancshares had a net margin of 23.46% and a return on equity of 8.98%.
-The business’s revenue was down 19.6% compared to the same quarter last year.
-During the same period last year, the company posted $1.08 earnings per share.
+Texas Capital Bancshares (NASDAQ:TCBI) last posted its quarterly earnings data on Tuesday, October 19th.
+The bank reported $0.76 earnings per share for the quarter, missing the consensus estimate of $1.09 by ($0.33).
+The firm had revenue of $215.30 million for the quarter, compared to analyst estimates of $224.90 million.
+Texas Capital Bancshares had a return on equity of 8.98% and a net margin of 23.46%.
+The firm’s quarterly revenue was down 19.6% on a year-over-year basis.
+During the same period in the prior year, the company earned $1.08 earnings per share.

-In other Texas Capital Bancshares news, Director Robert W. Stallings purchased 16,446 shares of the business’s stock in a transaction on Thursday, November 4th.
-The stock was acquired at an average price of $61.62 per share, for a total transaction of $1,013,402.52.
-The transaction was disclosed in a filing with the SEC, which is accessible through this link.
-Also, insider Timothy J. Storms purchased 4,173 shares of the business’s stock in a transaction on Thursday, September 2nd.
-The stock was acquired at an average price of $59.83 per share, with a total value of $249,670.59.
-Following the purchase, the insider now directly owns 7,717 shares in the company, valued at approximately $461,708.11.
-The disclosure for this purchase can be found here.
-Insiders bought a total of 44,178 shares of company stock valued at $2,675,137 over the last 90 days.
-0.64% of the stock is currently owned by company insiders.

 Texas Capital Bancshares, Inc operates as the holding company for Texas Capital Bank NA.
 It provides commercial banking services to its customers in Texas and concentrates on middle market commercial businesses and successful professionals and entrepreneurs.
 The firm loan portfolio comprises of commercial loans, real estate loans, construction loans and letters of credit; business deposit products include commercial checking accounts, lockbox accounts, cash concentration accounts, and other treasury management services, including an on-line system; trust and wealth management services include investment management, personal trust and estate services, custodial services, retirement accounts and related services.